update Updated

 - Valérie BAYCHE, Director of Solidarity and International Cooperation at the Adour-Garonne Water Agency, France

-- Nassirou Condetto TOURE, Head of the Rural Development Division of the Organisation for the Development of the Gambia River (OMVG)
+- Mr Ousmane HANE, Secretary General of the Organisation for the Development of the Gambia River (OMVG)

 The INBO World Summit of Basins, to be held in Rio from 16 to 19 June 2026, will be the first event for peers to discuss their respective themes, followed by the World Water Forum (Riyadh, March 2027).